clarech712/testsuite/bin2/README.md

 # bin2

-This is a version of the binaries I started working on after realising that the 'wrapper' version was not going to be good enough.
+This is a version of the binaries I started working on after realising that the 'wrapper' approach was not going to be good enough.
+I have kept the folders separately both because [bin](../bin) contains some logging infrastructure that `bin2` does not and because having the folders separately has allowed me to efficiently dif outputs for single- and all-versions without things getting too messy.
+Optimally, this would ultimately be a single `bin` folder, of course.

 ## Programs